• Skip to primary navigation

 overhead view of a sweet potato casserole in a baking dish

-How to store sweet potato casserole
+How do you store sweet potato casserole?

 Store any leftovers of this sweet potato casserole with pecans in an airtight container in the refrigerator for up to 5 days.
 Reheat in the microwave or oven until warmed through.